SOUTH AUSTRALIAN CERTIFICATE OF EDUCATION (SACE)

-Each of these pathways allow students to complete the SACE and can be combined as a hybrid course.
+Each of these pathways allow students to complete the SACE.

-The two pathways include supported learning for students as deemed appropriate for the pathway.
+The three pathways include supported learning for students as deemed appropriate.
 This may include -

-- University Pathway – University visits and study skill development
+- University and Hybrid Pathway – University visits and study skill development

 - Vocational Pathway – Workplace learning, career presentations and career counselling.
 Flexible subject delivery tailored to the individual needs of students.

-The University Pathway is designed to provide students with a knowledge-based curriculum to highlight the many and varied university options available.
-This pathway is specifically for students who wish to receive an Australian Tertiary Admissions Rank (ATAR).
+The University Pathway provides students with a knowledge-based curriculum to highlight the many university options available.
+This pathway is for students who wish to receive an Australian Tertiary Admissions Rank (ATAR).
 Students who select a university pathway in Stage 2 are expected to excel in Stage 1 subjects in order to select Stage 2 Tertiary Admissions Subjects (TAS).
 Students must consult the University Guides for specific course information.
 Some courses have pre-requisites and assumed knowledge.
 There are precluded combinations of subjects and counting restrictions to consider.

-To be eligible to receive an ATAR students must complete the SACE and meet the subject requirements as follows -
+To be eligible to receive an aggregate, which is converted to an ATAR, students must complete the SACE and meet the subject requirements as follows -

-- Half the score of a 20 credit TAS subject (or Recognised Subject equivalent to 20 credits)
+- Half the score of one or more 20 credit Tertiary Admissions Subject

 Please note that Recognised Subjects are those International Baccalaureate, interstate year 12, higher education studies or VET awards deemed by the SACE Board and the universities and TAFE SA as being eligible to be included in the calculation of the ATAR and TAFE SA Selection Score.

-In practice it will be recommended that university pathway students enrol in four 20 credit (full year) tertiary admissions subjects and the Research Project with the common written assessment.
+It will be recommended that University Pathway students enrol in four 20 credit (full year) tertiary admissions subjects and the Research Project with the common written assessment.

-Students will have a wide variety of University options.
-The University of South Australia, The Flinders University, Adelaide University and interstate universities all offer a multitude of courses catering for a wide range of careers.
+Students will have a wide variety of local and interstate University options.
+All offer a multitude of courses catering for a wide range of careers.

 Students interested in University study are strongly recommended to obtain direct information from SATAC guides and universities, as entry requirements vary.
-Full details of university and TAFE entry requirements for 2018 onwards will be included in the Tertiary Entrance Booklet 2018, 2019, 2020, to be published in July 2017 by the South Australian Tertiary Admissions Centre.
+Full details of university and TAFE entry requirements are published in the Tertiary Entrance Booklet and available online.
 Go to the SATAC website for more information www.satac.edu.au

 The Vocational Pathway provides students with a broad curriculum which highlights the many and varied post-school options and provides them with skills for work, particularly in the trades industry.
 It allows students to gain dual accreditation, in both the SACE and an industry recognised qualification, whilst still at school.